Thursday, July 4, 2019

 The candy would have expired in May of 1985....if I hadn't eaten it!

-There was an "Official Music of the XXIII Olympiad" record album, which included the traditional "Bugler's Dream," composed by Leo Arnaud for the 1958 Olympics, as well as John Williams' "Olympic Fanfare and Theme" (which incorporates "Bugler's Dream into it's opening).
+There was an "Official Music of the XXIII Olympiad" record album, which included the traditional "Bugler's Dream" (composed by Leo Arnaud in 1958, and first used for the Olympics in 1964), as well as John Williams' "Olympic Fanfare and Theme," which incorporates "Bugler's Dream into it's opening.

 As the sticker on the shrink wrap stated, other songs which were written specifically for the 1984 Olympics, were included on the album.
 The artists involved were, Giorgio Moroder, Christopher Cross, Loverboy, Quincy Jones, Herbie Hancock, Bill Conti, Foreigner, Philip Glass, Toto, and Bob James.